Apple rolls out virtual fitness service, subscription bundle, catering to pandemic work-from-home

 “It’s a lot more aggressive pricing than I thought,” said Ben Bajarin, principal analyst for consumer market intelligence at research firm Creative Strategies, adding that Apple customers already paying $15 a month for family plans to some of the company’s content servers would likely find the largest bundle a “no-brainer.”

-Apple’s top streaming music rival Spotify Technology criticized the bundle, saying Apple was abusing its dominant market position by favoring its own Apple Music service.
+Apple’s top streaming music rival Spotify Technology criticized the bundle, saying Apple was abusing its dominant market position to favor Apple Music.
 Spotify, which is pursuing an antitrust case against Apple in the European Union and has spoken with U.S. authorities probing the iPhone maker, charges $10 a month for its streaming service that competes with Apple but will not be eligible for Apple’s bundle.

-“We call on competition authorities to act urgently to restrict Apple’s anti-competitive behavior,” the music-streaming company said.
+In a statement responding to Spotify’s criticism, Apple said the bundle was aimed at existing users of its services and that “customers can discover and enjoy alternatives to every one of Apple’s services.”

 Apple said both new watches and a new eighth-generation iPad can be pre-ordered starting Tuesday and will be available on Friday.
 Apple also introduced the Apple Fitness+ service, powered by its watches, that will deliver virtual workouts for $10 per month or $80 per year and be available before the end of the year.